Binghampton No-Fault Car Accident Insurance Claim Lawyer

-Some losses are not covered by no-fault insurance.
+Some losses are not covered by New York’s no-fault car insurance.
 For instance, it will not pay for the repair of your car or for any damage to another party’s car.
 Nor does it pay for the loss or damage to personal property.

 And if you were injured while riding on a motorcycle — either as driver or passenger — you cannot receive no-fault benefits.
 But you might be able to file a personal injury claim for your injuries and damages.

-If you are one of the more than 170,000 people who are injured in a New York State car accident each year, you are entitled to a free legal consultation with an experienced Binghamton car accident lawyer.
+If you are one of the more than 170,000 people who are injured in a New York State car accident each year, you are entitled to a free legal consultation with an experienced Binghamton no-fault car accident insurance claim lawyer.